Aftermath of World War II: Economic aftermath

 At the end of the war, the United States produced roughly half of the world's industrial output.
 The US, of course, had been spared industrial and civilian devastation.
 Further, much of its pre-war industry had been converted to wartime usage.
-As a result, with its industrial and civilian base in much better shape than most of the world, the US embarked on an economic expansion unseen in human history.
-US gross domestic product increased from $228 billion in 1945 to just under $1.7 trillion in 1975.
+As a result, with its industrial and civilian base in much better shape than most of the world, the U.S. embarked on an economic expansion unseen in human history.
+U.S. gross domestic product increased from $228 billion in 1945 to just under $1.7 trillion in 1975.

 Denazification

 In 1951 several laws were passed, ending the denazification.
 As a result, many people with a former Nazi past ended up again in the political apparatus of West Germany.
 West German President Walter Scheel and Chancellor Kurt Georg Kiesinger were both former members of the Nazi Party.
 In 1957, 77% of the West German Ministry of Justice's senior officials were former Nazi Party members.
-Konrad Adenauer's State Secretary Hans Globke had played a major role in drafting anti-semitic Nuremberg Race Laws in Nazi Germany.
+Konrad Adenauer's State Secretary Hans Globke had played a major role in drafting antisemitic Nuremberg Race Laws in Nazi Germany.

+The historical consensus is that West Germany's efforts at denazification proved wanting.

 Unexploded ordnance

-Unexploded ordnance continue to pose a danger in the present day.
-In 2017 fifty thousand people were evacuated from Hanover so World War II era bombs could be defused.
+Unexploded ordnance continues to pose a danger in the present day.
+In 2017, fifty thousand people were evacuated from Hanover so World War II era bombs could be defused.
+As of 2023, it is still thought that thousands of unexploded bombs remain from World War II.

 Environment

-When World War II ended scientists did not have procedures for safe disposal of chemical arsenals.
+When World War II ended, scientists did not have procedures for safe disposal of chemical arsenals.
 At the direction of the UK, US and Russia, chemical weapons were loaded onto ships by the metric ton and dumped into the sea.
 The exact locations of the dumping are not known due to poor record keeping, but it is estimated that 1 million metric tons of chemical weapons remain on the ocean floor where they are rusting and pose the risk of leaks.
 Sulfur mustard exposure has been reported in some parts of coastal Italy and sulfur mustard bombs have been found as far as Delaware, likely brought in with the shellfish cargo.